TwoPizza9621536/VideoLister/README.md

-# LikedVideoLister-dotnet
+# LikedVideoLister

 A lister for liked videos from YouTube in .NET C# if you hate the web app or mobile app.
-This is created because I now have no plans for the Python version, .NET has a better platform support for mobile and C# is a better language to work with JSON data than Python with the .NET library that is provided.
+This is created because there are no plans for the Python version, .NET has a better platform support for mobile and C# is a better language to work with JSON data than Python with the .NET libraries that is provided.

+This is the main implementation of the library.

 ## Dependencies